 Although not legally required, we will be transparent about the open-source components used and how these features work.
 We highly value privacy and will run these services on our hardware or regionally hosted servers, ensuring privacy and GDPR compliance or adherence to local privacy laws.

-Implications for third-party tools we sell
+Implications for third-party tools we offer to clients

 We have strategic partnerships with third parties for corporate clients.
 These partners develop compliant AI tools that run on local data centers, ensuring compliance before being offered to customers.